peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public byte AsByte();

 Converts this object to a byte (0 to 255).
-Floating point values are truncated to an integer.
+Floating point values are converted to an integer by discarding their fractional parts.

 <b>Return Value:</b>